$\textit{ab initio}$ description of bonding for transmission electron microscopy: State of the art

-The multislice method is quite efficient for plane-wave or single-probe diffraction simulations; however, STEM experiments may record images with thousands or even millions of probe positions.
-Large 4D-STEM simulations thus require parallelization over multiple central processing units (CPUs) or use one or more graphics processing units (GPUs).
-Recently, Ophus developed the PRISM algorithm~\cite{Ophus2017}, which is a hybrid of the Bloch wave and multislice methods that offers a substantial speed-up for STEM simulations.
+The multislice method is quite efficient for plane-wave or single-probe diffraction simulations, but STEM experiments may record images with thousands or even millions of probe positions.
+Large 4D-STEM simulations thus require parallelization over multiple central processing units (CPUs) or the use of one or more graphics processing units (GPUs).
+The most recent developement is the PRISM algorithm~\cite{Ophus2017}, which offers substantial speed-up for such simulations.

-There are a large number of codes implementing multislice simulations with varying degrees of support and features; however, not all of these can output the full 4D signal.
+There are a large number of codes implementing multislice simulations with varying degrees of support and features; however, not all of these can output the full 4D signal (probe position dependent CBED).
 In Table~\ref{tab:simulation}, we list some prominent open-source codes that can model 4D-STEM signals.
-All of the listed codes currently use the IAM to calculate the electrostatic potential, apart from the recently released \textsc{abTEM} code, which was built to directly support simulations with \textit{ab initio} potentials through integration with the \textsc{gpaw} code.
+All of the listed codes currently use the IAM to calculate the electrostatic potential, apart from the recently released \textsc{abTEM} code~\cite{madsen_abtem_2020}, which was built to directly support simulations with \textit{ab initio} potentials through integration with \textsc{gpaw}.
 Heimes and co-workers also recently reported on the latter's upcoming integration with the \textsc{STEMsalabim} code~\cite{heimes_measuring_2020}.

-In terms of programming languages, simulation codes have typically been written in C++ or Fortran for high numerical performance, making them somewhat rigid with respect to the types of simulation modes that are readily available.
-We argue that the rapid recent growth of novel imaging techniques calls instead for flexible simulation tools that are easy to develop and adapt.
+Simulation codes have typically been written in C++ or Fortran for high numerical performance but are somewhat rigid concerning the types of readily available simulation modes.
+The rapid recent growth of novel imaging techniques calls for flexible simulation tools that are easy to develop and adapt.
+Some notable codes offer a degree of flexibility through a scripting interface using Python or Matlab~\citenum{Pryor2017, Lobato2015}.
 The Python language has been gaining significant popularity in scientific computing in recent years, as it provides a low barrier to entry, easy code modification due to being an interpreted programming language, and an extensive list of open source projects to draw on.